tc39/notes/es8/2017-07/jul-27.md

 MPT: We can decide how pedantic we want to make the API.
 Some APIs would force you to do these conversions, though I was not intending to structure the API that way.

-BF: You mentioned  that you removed two, which ones they were?
+BFS: You mentioned  that you removed two, which ones they were?

 MJN: (List of removal Object types here)